 Courageous Leadership Award, National Rx Drug Abuse and Heroin Summit, 2016

-Modern Healthcare and Modern Physician, 50 Most Influential Physician Executives in Healthcare
+Modern Healthcare and Modern Physician, 50 Most Influential Physician Executives in

 Arthur P. Gold Foundation Humanism in Medicine Award, 2015